By SEN

 Injury List

 As they begin a new era under coach Josh Hannay, the Gold Coast Titans are keen on getting to a good start.
-And while their is plenty of optimism around the squad, they still have some injuries to contend with.
+And while there is plenty of optimism around the squad, they still have some injuries to contend with.

 Already, they’ve lost prop Jaimin Jolliffe for the season from an ACL rupture.